texastribune/dot/README.md

 We use Sequelize to handle migrations.
 Note that, if you're running these locally, you'll want to do an `npm run build` first.
 This ensures that the migration files are compiled from TypeScript to plain JavaScript.

-Schema-migration scripts are located in `server/migrations/`.
-To run schema migrations up to a certain point, do `npx sequelize-cli db:migrate --to <name-of-migration>.js`.
-Or, to run them all, simply do `npx sequelize-cli db:migrate`.
+Migration scripts are located in `server/migrations/`.
+To run migrations up to a certain point, do `npx sequelize-cli db:migrate --to <name-of-migration>.js`.
+Or, to run all lingering ones, simply do `npx sequelize-cli db:migrate`.

 ## Releases